ancotech-AG/anco-soft-desktop/README.md

 Before deploying the Ancotech software, you have to make sure that the following pre-requisites are available and ready:

-1. Creating a release for the Ancotech software is currently only possible on Windows.
+1. Creating a release for the Ancotech software is currently only possible on Windows, hence Windows distribution is needed.
 2. The repository containing the Ancotech software `desktop-app` folder should be on your machine.
 It should be up-to-date with the `master` branch.
 3. You have `npm` installed on your machine.
 4. You have access to this repository